mradulnatani/Pieces/README.md

-Pieces 🧩: Building a Container Runtime from Scratch
+Pieces 🧩: Python based containerization tool

-Pieces is a simple, educational containerization tool built entirely in Python.
+Pieces is a simple, containerization tool built entirely in Python.
 It's designed to demystify the "magic" behind tools like Docker by building a container runtime from its fundamental components—the "pieces" of containerization.
 This project serves as a hands-on guide to the core Linux technologies that make modern containers possible.
 ✨ Features
 <ol>
 <b>Build Images: Create container images from a simple, declarative Piecefile, similar to a Dockerfile.</b>